Should I Use a Driveaway Service to Transport My Car?

 Con: High Price

-Being the sole focus of the driver or team of drivers comes with the added cost of them being devoted to your vehicle.
-Unlike a multi-vehicle carrier, there’s no splitting of the costs like tolls or fuel across all clients that are loaded up.
+Being the sole focus of the driver or team of drivers comes with the added cost of being devoted to your vehicle.
+Unlike a multi-vehicle carrier, there’s no splitting of the costs like tolls or fuel across all clients loaded up.
 You’ll also be paying for fuel, rest breaks, food and accommodations, and any other transport expenses associated with the service.
 These might not be obvious or even itemized on a quote, but they are usually included in the overall price.
 While this may not be any more expensive than using a single-car or specialty transporter option, it certainly will be more expensive than a bulk carrier or smaller yet still multi-vehicle carrier.

 Pro: Pack Everything You Want!